MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-scripting-preview.md

 ---
-title: WinDbg Preview - Scripting Menu
+title: WinDbg - Scripting Menu
-description: This section describes how to use scripting in the WinDbg preview debugger. ms.date: 01/20/2020
+description: This section describes how to use scripting in the WinDbg debugger. ms.date: 01/20/2020
 ---

-# WinDbg Preview - Scripting Menu
+# WinDbg - Scripting Menu

-This section describes how to use the scripting support in the WinDbg Preview.
+This section describes how to use the scripting support in the WinDbg.

 ![Screen shot of scripting menu in debugger.](images/windbgx-javascript-new-script.png)

-The WinDbg Preview script window features basic syntax highlighting, IntelliSense, and error recognition.
+The WinDbg script window features basic syntax highlighting, IntelliSense, and error recognition.

 Use the ribbon buttons to:
 - Create a new script